mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 ---

 ##### Automated Labeling
-Users also possess the option to omit the `label` keyword, allowing JuliaGrid to independently allocate unique labels for buses, branches, or generators.
-In such instances, JuliaGrid employs an ordered set of incremental integers for labeling components.
-To illustrate, consider the subsequent example:
+Users can also omit the `label` keyword, allowing JuliaGrid to assign unique labels for buses, branches, or generators.
+In this case, JuliaGrid uses an ordered set of incremental integers for labeling components.
+To illustrate, consider the following example:
 ```@example LabelAutomatic
 using JuliaGrid # hide
 @default(unit) # hide